 As busy parents we all know how hard it is to keep everyone happy!
 Not only do you have loads to do but you also have to make sure everyone has clean clothes and are well fed.
 But what happens when you get in from a long day at work, the kids are hungry, and you are far too tired to cook?
 There is no way you can eat well so, you end up cooking a load of beige freezer food or giving in and ordering a takeaway.
 You’ll also find yourself nipping to the shop on the way home, spending way more money than you wanted to and only coming out with enough stuff for 1 meal.
 So how can you get out of this unhealthy habit?

-We have been batch cooking and planning our meals for about a year now, probably since being pregnant with Lottie and we have found it to be fab!
+We have been batch cooking and meal planning all of our meals for about a year now, probably since being pregnant with Lottie and we have found it to be fab!
 We save money, don’t waste food and can always be prepared for dinner.
 It can be flexible so if we don’t fancy something one night, we just switch a couple of nights around (this is actually what we are doing tonight!)
 We also ‘reward’ ourselves with a cheeky takeaway on a Friday night!

 So here are some of our top tips:

 This is the fastest and most convenient way of making sure you always have something you can grab in the freezer.
 Very often when I cook something like a cottage pie or a casserole, we don’t eat all of it as there are only 2 of us (the girls eat separately).
 This means we have at least half of whatever we have cooked left = another evenings food!
 All you need to do is cook a couple of different things on a Sunday afternoon, pop in them into Tupperware in the freezer, and you already have 4 evening meals for the week there ready to go!
 It doesn’t have to take all day and you aren’t wasting any food!